 - How to tie each type of knot so they don’t slip off your line and into the water.

 Catfish rigs for rivers are a bit different than those used in lakes.
 Catfish in rivers tend to be more aggressive and prefer a faster moving current, so they are more likely to be around the drop-off areas of the river.
 These rigs are usually made up of two or three hooks, with one being weighted down with a sinker.
 The other two hooks will have split shot on them to help keep them off the bottom of the river.
 They should also be baited with nightcrawlers or other live bait, as well as artificial bait if you don’t want to use live bait but still want to catch catfish.

 Catfish Rigs for Rivers - Table List

-Here are the highly used catfish rigs for rivers:
+Here are the 6 best catfish rigs for rivers: